stevejburge/logtivity/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Logtivity logs the user activity on your site.
-You can use activity data for charts and notifications.
-Plus, you can easily search and export the data.
+Logtivity is the best activity log plugin for WordPress.
+Keep an accurate activity log of everything happening on your WordPress site.

 == Description ==

+<strong>Logtivity is an activity log that helps you understand exactly what’s happening on your WordPress site.</strong><br />

-[Logtivity](https://logtivity.io) allows you to track the user activity on your site.
-Then you can turn that activity data into beautiful charts.
-You can also use the data to send notifications to your email or Slack.
+[Logtivity](https://logtivity.io) is the best activity log for WordPress.
+You can record all the user activity on your site.
+Then you can turn the activity log data into beautiful, useful charts.
+You can also use the activity log data to send notifications to email or Slack.
 Plus, you can easily search and export the information.

 If you have customers on your WordPress site, you’ll find Logtivity to be invaluable.
-Because Logtivity records all the important activity, you can see real customer journeys across your site.
-This can be incredibly helpful for customer support: you can see exactly what a user has done on your site.
+Because Logtivity records all the important activity, you can see real customer journeys across your WordPress site.
+This can be incredibly helpful for customer support: the actiivty log will show see exactly what a user has done on your site.

 To get started, simply install the Logtivity plugin and then connect your site to [Logtivity](https://logtivity.io).
 You’ll immediately start to see the results.
 You will see everything this user has done from installing plugins and updating posts, to changing blocks and plugin settings.

+> <strong>Logtivity is a SaaS service</strong><br />
+> You will need to create a Logtivity account to store your activity logs. <a href="https://app.logtivity.io/register" rel="friend" title="Logtivity">Click here to get started with Logtivity!</a>

 Yes, Logtivity will keep a record of the activity on your website.
 However, that’s just where the magic begins.
 You can then use your data in Logtivity and do three additional things:

-1. Create beautiful charts
+* Create beautiful activity log charts to visualize your data.
-2. Send alert notifications
+* Send alert notifications to Slack and email.
-3. Export reports to CSV
+* Easily export activity log reports to CSV files, not matter how many logs you have.

-Here’s an introduction to those three options, starting with charts:
+Here’s an introduction to those three options, showing why Logtivity is the best activity log plugin for WordPress:

-= #1.
-Create beautiful charts from your activity log =
+### Create beautiful charts from your activity log

 The image on the top of this page shows what's possible with Logtivity.
 First, I searched my site’s data for file downloads and then clicked the “Convert to Report” button.
 Logtivity did the rest.
 With a couple of mouse clicks, I’ve created a chart showing all the daily file downloads.